-Eight in 10: That’s the number of people who say they encounter stress in their everyday lives, according to a recent Gallup poll.
-Of that number, 44% responded that they felt stressed “frequently.”
+Eight in 10: That’s the number of people who say they encounter stress in their everyday lives.In a Gallup poll, 44% responded that they felt stressed frequently.
+Click To Tweet

 These results surprise no one.
 Sadly, the fact that many people turn to unhealthy habits, such as eating or drinking to excess, in the face of stress is no surprise, either.